Breakfast is the most important meal of the day and it should also be the most fun. For this year’s national cereal day, we’re taking our bowls to go.

-- Preheat the oven to 425 degrees Fahrenheit.
-Grease two doughnut pans.
+- Preheat the oven to 425 degrees F. Grease 2 doughnut pans.

-- Mix the flour, cornstarch, sugar, baking powder, salt, and nutmeg.
+- Mix together the flour, cornstarch, sugar, baking powder, salt and nutmeg together.
+Set aside.
 Place the cereal on a plate and set aside.

-- In a separate bowl, beat together the buttermilk, eggs, melted butter, and one teaspoon of vanilla
+- In a separate bowl, beat together the buttermilk, eggs, melted butter, and one teaspoon vanilla extract.

-- Bake for 7–10 minutes, or until they’re light golden brown and spring back when touched.
-Remove from the oven and allow to cool for a few minutes before moving the doughnuts to a wire rack.
+- Bake for 7 – 10 minutes, or until light golden brown and springs back when touched.
+Remove from the oven and allow it to cool for a few minutes before removing the doughnuts and cooling on a wire rack.

 - While the doughnuts are cooling, make the glaze.
-Mix the powdered sugar, remaining vanilla extract, and one tablespoon of milk until it forms a thick paste.
-Slowly add more milk, one tablespoon at a time, until it forms a thick glaze.
+Mix together the powdered sugar, remaining vanilla extract, and one tablespoon of the milk until it forms a thick paste.
+Slowly add more milk, one tablespoon at a time until it forms a thick glaze.

 You don’t have to settle for eggs every morning.
-Follow our Spinach™ blog for more recipes that will blow your mind and taste buds.
+Follow our Spinach™ blog for more recipes that will blow your mind and taste buds alike.